1971 Winston 500: Race report

 Twenty-nine thousand people saw Donnie Allison (racing for the Wood Brothers racing team) defeat his brother Bobby (racing for Holman-Moody) by six car lengths in the first official race for new sponsor Winston.
 Both of them were driving 1969 Mercury Cyclones.
 The race took three hours and thirty-two minutes to complete.
 Seven cautions slowed the race for forty-five laps.

 Other finishers in the top ten included: Buddy Baker (driving for Petty Enterprises), Pete Hamilton, Fred Lorenzen, Jim Vandiver, James Hylton, Bill Dennis, Dave Marcis, and Larry Baumel.
-There were 45 lead changes between four drivers and Dave Marcis made his first race with the car #71.
-Marcis was a contender for the win until his engine blew on lap 181; marking the first good finish of a NASCAR Winston Cup Series race on live television.
+There were 45 lead changes between four drivers and Dave Marcis made his first race using #71.
+Marcis was a contender for the win until his engine blew on lap 181.

 Notable drivers in the race included: Richard Petty, J.D.
 McDuffie, Coo Coo Marlin, Benny Parsons, Neil Castles, and Ron Keselowski (uncle of current NASCAR driver Brad Keselowski).
 Bobby Isaac was hospitalized and could not compete in the race due to kidney stones.

 The prize purse was $145,040 ($ when adjusted for inflation); Donnie Allison received $31,140 for winning ($ when adjusted for inflation) while last-place finisher Bub Strickler got $1,000 ($ when adjusted for inflation).